Honeysuckle family (Caprifoliaceae)

 Range & Habitat: Tatarian Honeysuckle is a non-native shrub that has naturalized in many areas of Illinois.
 It is occasional in the northern half of Illinois, but still uncommon in southern half of the state (see Distribution Map).
 Habitats consist of deciduous woodlands, disturbed open woodlands, woodland borders, thickets, fence rows, and roadsides.
 This shrub is more common in suitable habitats near urban areas rather than rural areas.
 Although less aggressive than Lonicera maackii (Amur Honeysuckle), it is still invasive of natural areas, shading out ground vegetation and displacing native shrubs.
 Tartarian Honeysuckle was introduced into the United States from central Asia as a landscape plant.
 Notwithstanding its invasive tendencies, this shrub is still used as a landscape plant in various urban and suburban settings.

 Faunal Associations: The flowers are pollinated by the Ruby-Throated Hummingbird, hummingbird moths (Hemaris spp.), and various bees.
-Bees visitors include bumblebees, large carpenter bees, Mason bees, leaf-cutting bees (Megachile spp.), and green metallic bees (Agapostemon spp., Augochlorella spp., etc.).
+Bees visitors include bumblebees, large carpenter bees, mason bees, leaf-cutting bees (Megachile spp.), and green metallic bees (Agapostemon spp., Augochlorella spp., etc.).
 These floral visitors are attracted to either the nectar, pollen, or both.
 Syrphid flies may feed on the pollen, but they are too small to be effective pollinators.
-Other insects feed on the leaves, plant juices, and other parts of this and other honeysuckle shrubs.
+Other insects feed on the leaves, plant juices, and other parts of honeysuckles (Lonicera spp.), although it is unclear to what extent this applies to non-native honeysuckle shrubs in most cases.
 These insect feeders include the aphids Alphitoaphis lonicericola, Gypsoaphis oestlundi, Hyadaphis foeniculi, and Hyadaphis tataricae.
 This last aphid causes "witch's broom" on Tatarian Honeysuckle.
 Other insect feeders include caterpillars of the moths Hemaris thysbe (Hummingbird Clearwing) and Hemaris diffinis (Snowberry Clearwing), and caterpillar-like larvae of the sawflies Zaraea americana and Zaraea inflata.
 The larvae of the wood-boring beetle, Agrilus cyanescens, bore through the branches of honeysuckle shrubs.
 Among vertebrate animals, the berries are eaten by Robins, Starlings, Cedar Waxwings, and other birds; the seeds are distributed to new areas in bird droppings.
 White-Tailed Deer appear to browse sparingly on honeysuckle shrubs.
 These shrubs provide good cover for various birds and mammals.

 Photographic Location: Along a fence row in Urbana, Illinois.